AbdullahTaher93/CCMYproject/README.md

 #  Deploy in PaaS

-We have chosen as temporary PaaS, for the deployment of our application, Heroku.
-This PaaS has been chosen because it is simple to use and allows to deploy any application from a Github repository.
+We have chosen as temporary PasS for the deployment of our application, Heroku: This PasS has been chosen because it is simple to use and allows to deploy any application from a Github repository.

-As an integration service, Travis has been used.
-The reason for use is the same as that of Heroku: how easy it is to use.
+Travis has been used As an integration service .
+The reason for using it is:easy to use.
 It is enough to include a file .travis.yml.
-To use it you have to link it with the github account.
+To use it you have to connect it with the github account.

 All the information regarding this section and the microservice developed is in [This Document](https://github.com/AbdullahTaher93/CCMYproject/blob/master/docs/Hito2.md)